astro-transients/tilepy/README.md

 Package including functions to perform GW follow-up scheduling and simulations in IACTS.
 The package can be found in the folder tilepy, which contains the following folders:

-- tilepy: Folder including the package
+- src/tilepy: Folder including the python package
+    - tilepy.include: The main files were functions are placed.
+In the usual case, the manager script is ObservationScheduler.py.
+At the following level, we have TilingDetermination.py.
+And the base set of functions are in CampaignDefinition.py, Observatories.py, PointingPlotting.py, PointingTools.py and RankingObservationTimes.py.
     - tilepy.tools: Includes several scripts that have been used so far for different aims related to visualization and catalog cleaning
-    - tilepy.include: The main functions used by the two main scripts are in this folder.
-It includes the Pointing Tools specifically for CTA (the others are in GWHESSPointing tool which is imported by GWCTAPointingTools), the CTA observation scheduler, simulation tools and analysis tools (both using gammapy)
-    - tilepy.dataset: This is a folder where we recommend to put files as finals2000.all.
-You will see it empty.

-- relics: Old scripts that may be useful in the future
+    - tilepy.scripts: Further support scripts

+- github/workflows: a series of workflows are enabled and triggered via GitHub Actions.
+- docs: files to create a documentation [dev ongoing]

 - examples: Examples on how to use tilepy, see dedicated <a href="examples/README.md">README</a>
     - launcher: Jupyter notebooks and .py scripts to run observation schedules for various use-cases.
 We recommend to use the Jupyter notebooks as these are more comprehensive, specially with the inputs given.
+    - paperplots: Precise plots of ApJS Series, Volume 274 Number 1 (11pp), 2024 September
+    - sciencecases: Support material and extra plots connected to those of the paper ApJS Series, Volume 274 Number 1 (11pp), 2024 September
+    - visualization: Several notebooks to improve the visualization of observation campaigns
-    - config: three examples of configuration files, used in the notebooks to run the scripts.
+    - config: various examples of configuration files, used in the notebooks to run the scripts.
 The format is the following:
        - [observatory]
           - name: name of the observatory (it is not critical, you can use any name)
           - lat: lat coordinates of the observatory